 Abstract.
 CalculiX comprises the solver ccx (CalculiX CrunchiX) and the graphical pre- and postprocessor cgx (CalculiX GraphiX).
-A step by step installation guide for ccx 2.8 on Mac OS X 10.9.5 Mavericks is provided.
-Installation from source is considered.
-The present guide is based on the general installation instructions for Unix/Linux which come with the ccx package.
-A basic installation of ccx is considered which is defined as follows: ccx 2.8 for multi-threading (MT), external solvers SPOOLES (serial and MT) and ARPACK (serial).
-The optional installation of the solvers POSIX and TAUCH, of the SGI Library as well as of a 8 byte version of ccx for large CFD problems is not subject of the present installation.
-Besides the aforementioned basic installation of ccx also the installation of required Mac-specific software is considered (Xcode, compilers GCC and gfortran).
-Except of html-help files and the installation path the installation of ccx is independent from the installation of cgx.
-Tests of the functionality of the installation are provided.
+Except of the html-help files and the installation path the installation of cgx and ccx is independent from each other.
+Accordingly, separate step-by-step installation guides for ccx and cgx on Mac OS X are available (available guides for Mac OS X Mavericks, Yosemite and El Capitan listed under the "Release Notes" of the present guide).
+In the present guide a basic installation of ccx from source and Mac OS X El Capitan is considered, whereas the aforementioned basic installation is defined as follows: ccx 2.9 for multithreading (MT), external solvers SPOOLES (serial and MT) and ARPACK (serial).
+The optional installation of the solvers POSIX and TAUCH, of the SGI Library as well as of a 8 byte version of ccx for large CFD problems, therefore, is not subject of the present basic installation.
+Besides the basic installation of ccx also the installation of required Mac-specific software is considered (Xcode, c- and Fortran compilers).
+Furthermore, tests of the functionality of the installation are provided.